jong-hyun-shin/jong-hyun-shin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Jonghyun Shin(신종현).
 I am an undergraduate student at Korea University, fortunate to be advised by [Prof. Sejun Park](https://sites.google.com/site/sejunparksite/).
 I am interested in exploring machine learning & deep learning from a theoretical perspective.
+Here is my formal [CV](jong-hyun-shin.github.io/files/CV.pdf).

 # Education